Dragan Šolak (businessman): Early life and education

 Šolak was born in 1964 in Kragujevac.
 He later moved to Belgrade for university but left to focus on business opportunities.
 In 1990, Šolak started a production business, one of the first in Yugoslavia.
 Following the 1992 Bosnian war, Šolak spent a decade abroad working in intellectual property and copyright.
 In 2000, he started a local cable television network in his hometown that later grew with international funding.
 In 2014, that network became United Group.

 Career

 United Group

-Initially starting as just a small cable operator in central Serbia, the company has since become one of the most dominant media companies in Southeast Europe, providing broadband, mobile and TV services in eight countries. Šolak served as chief executive for United Group for eight years.
+Initially starting as just a small cable operator in central Serbia, the company has since become one of the most dominant media companies in Southeast Europe, providing broadband, mobile and TV services in eight countries. Šolak was chief executive for United Group for eight years.
 He became chairman in 2008, and he remains an advisor to the board as of 2022.
 He retains a 33% share in United Group.